suoyuan666/ReleaseButler/README.md

 }
 ```

-- `name` is the package name of the Release page.
+- `pakname` is the package name of the Release page.
 - `build` used to store some operations to be performed before downloading the software.
 - `install` used to store some operations to be performed after the software is installed.
 - `clone` indicates whether to directly clone the repository.